emanuelelusso-cloud/DEGARI/README.md

 		Example: python3 cocos.py prototipi/joy_fear

 - At the end of its execution, the tool CoCoS writes the prototypes of the novel emotion in the suitable file

+- Note: to run the reasoning process, you need Java to be installed on your system.
+If you get an "Unexpected error during reasoning", please check your java installation.

 ------------------------------------------------------------------------------------------